 Don’t let your candidate wait around wondering if they’ve got the right time or joined the right meeting.
 Show up to the video interview five minutes early and switch off your video functionality while you wait.
 This will ensure you’re on time to the meeting, but you can continue to work or organize your space in the meantime.
 Your candidates will appreciate your punctuality and preparedness.

-To make a complicated situation easier on your team, we’ve identified ten of the best software for video interviews.
-We’ve also included software ratings from reliable sources, such as the world's largest B2B marketplace, G2 and software comparison site, Capterra.
-Note: All reviews are on a scale of five.
+To make a complicated situation easier on your team, we’ve identified some of the best meeting software for video interviews.

-Zoom is a leader in video communication providers, offering users a single solution for video and audio conferencing, messaging and webinars.
-The easy-to-use platform makes company wide implementation simple and minimizes technical difficulties on the candidate’s end.
-To help first-time users make a smooth transition to video interviewing, Zoom created resources for support as the COVID-19 situation unfolds.
+Zoom is a video communication provider, offering users a single solution for video and audio conferencing, messaging and webinars.
+The platform makes company wide implementation simple and minimizes technical difficulties on the candidate’s end.
+To help first-time users make a smooth transition to video interviewing, Zoom created resources for support as remote meetings continue.

-Google Hangouts Meet is a relatively simple transition for businesses already using G Suite.
+Google Meet is a relatively simple transition for businesses already using G Suite.
 Participants need only a link to join the meeting — which is easily shared through Google Calendar or Gmail invites — eliminating the hassle of extra software and access codes.
 Hangouts Meet also offers Android and iOS apps so participants can join interviews from most devices.
-In response to coronavirus, all G Suite customers have access to advanced Hangouts Meet features through July 1, 2020.

 4. Cisco Webex Meetings